Melanie C: 2025: Continued work as a DJ and Sweat

+Chisholm's ninth studio album, Sweat, will be released on 1 May 2026, in partnership with Virgin Music Group.
+The album's titular lead single was released on 17 October 2025, debuting a week later at number 10 on the UK Singles Downloads Chart.
+To celebrate the release of the album, she will perform a concert at London's O2 Academy Brixton on 23 October 2026.
+On 24 October 2025, Chisholm's collaboration with Rose Gray, "First", was released on the latter's deluxe album A Little Louder, Please.
+On 29 October 2025, Chisholm headlined a Candlelight concert at St. Paul's Cathedral, with ticket revenue going to support the charity Shelter.

 Personal life

 Chisholm has been open about her experiences with clinical depression and an eating disorder.
 She spoke of her eating disorder to Contact Music, stating, "I'd hammered the gym for three hours a day.
 It was a way of running away, not thinking.
 I felt like a robot.
 When the papers started calling me 'Sumo Spice', I was only a size 10.
 But I was so upset by all the criticism, it got worse and I went up to a size 14."
 In a 2022 interview with The Cut, Chisholm elaborated, "It took me such a long time to recover.
 I would never want to be arrogant enough to say I'm all better because I'm always aware that they could come back.
 I've really learned how to look after myself.
 Sometimes, a healthy work-life balance is impossible to maintain.
 There are times, if I'm very tired or work's very stressful, I can feel things slipping.
 We all talk about self-care, but it is so vital for me to keep me on track with everything".

 In 1997, Chisholm had a month-long relationship with singer Robbie Williams.
-In 1998, she dated record producer Jake Davies.
-Later that year, she was reported to have had a relationship with Red Hot Chili Peppers lead singer Anthony Kiedis, however Chisholm confirmed in 2022 that they had only been friends.
+In 1998, she was reported to have had a relationship with Red Hot Chili Peppers lead singer Anthony Kiedis; Chisholm stated in 2022 they had only been friends.
 Kiedis wrote "Emit Remmus", which is "summer time" spelled backwards, inspired by his relationship with Chisholm.
 The song was included on the album Californication.
-In 2000, Chisholm and Jason "J" Brown of the boy band Five had an on-again, off-again relationship.

 Chisholm was in a relationship with Thomas Starr for ten years.
 The couple split in 2012.
-In February 2009, Chisholm gave birth to her first child, a daughter.
+In February 2009, Chisholm gave birth to a daughter.
 In an interview with the BBC, Chisholm admitted that the arrival of her child proved to be a turning point in her life: "Being a mum was so liberating because for the first time in my adult life, it wasn't all about me.
 It made me not only realise I had a huge responsibility to her but I have a huge responsibility to myself.
 In being her teacher, I had to treat myself better."

-From 2015 to 2022, Chisholm was in a relationship with Joe Marshall, who also acted as her manager.
-The couple split in August 2022.
+From 2015 to 2022, Chisholm dated her manager, Joe Marshall.

-In February 2023, Chisholm was reported to be in a relationship with her friend of 25 years, art gallery owner Cassius Colman.

 Chisholm is a supporter of Liverpool F.C. and an amateur triathlete, having completed the London Triathlon twice.